 - The famous Corinth canal

 - Temple of Apollo in ancient Corinth agora

 - The longest cable bridge in Europe of Rio-Antirio

-Athens to Delphi (Delfi) through central Greece .
+Athens to Delphi (Delfi) through central Greece.
 Tour Greece to meet the ancient history.
-Delphi was the most celebrated place in ancient world, Here the democratic lows of Athens where approved.
+Delphi was the most celebrated place in the ancient world, Here the democratic lows of Athens were approved.
 The uncompromising philosophers respected Delphi.
 Even the wised of men Socrates respecter Delphi.
 Learn the future secrets discovering the secrets of the past here in Delphi.